hituro/hituro-makes-macros/date-macro/README.md

 The date and time associated with a date system are stored as a single numerical value in a story variable.
 By default this is `$time`.
 (See [`<<datesetup>>`](#datesetup) for more details on custom date systems)

+### Base and Elapsed Time

+When you create a datesystem, you can set a base time, which is the starting time of your game.
+The `DATESYSTEM.elapsed` property tells you how much time has passd since that start time (i.e. base time - $time).

 ## Creating a Datesystem

 To create a datesystem, you must always use `<<datesetup>>`.
 Generally, you will want to place this in **StoryInit**.